Paul Linnman: Education

-Born in 1947, Linnman grew up in Portland and attended Wilson High School.
+Born in 1947, Linnman grew up in Portland, Oregon, and attended Wilson High School.
 He graduated from Portland State University, studying journalism.

 Career

 He began his broadcast career in 1967, when he was hired by Portland's ABC affiliate, KATU.
 His initial stint working at KATU lasted through 1972 and included various jobs, among them news assignment editor, sports director and investigative reporter.
 He left the station in January 1973, to join the staff of then-new City Commissioner Mildred Schwab, as an executive assistant.
 At the time, he had not intended to return to broadcast journalism, he told The Oregonian in a 1978 interview.

 In January 1978, he was hired by KGW, Portland's NBC affiliate station, to replace departing co-host Dick Klinger on KGW's local magazine program Evening, which had been broadcast every weeknight since 1975.
 The Evening program was replaced in September 1979 by PM Magazine, a nationally syndicated program with a similar format and local hosts with each affiliate station; Linnman also served as one of its regular co-hosts while at KGW.
+Linnman turned down an invitation from Mike Wallace to work at a news station in Chicago.

 Linnman left KGW in late 1983 to return to KATU, as host of a new daily one-hour afternoon local news and features program, Two at Four, scheduled to debut in January 1984.
 He remained with KATU for the next 20 years.
 In September 1987, Linnman returned to news broadcasting, when KATU made him the anchor of its 6:30 p.m. weekday newscast.

 In 2003, Linnman began hosting a morning talk show on Portland radio station KEX.
 In August 2004, he left KATU in order to focus exclusively on his KEX radio show, which continued until 2014.

 Since 2014, he has worked as a media consultant.

+Personal life

+Paul Linnman married to Vicki Linnman, who is involved in philanthropic work supporting children's causes and formerly served as a parent–teacher association president.
+They have four sons.